webplatform/docs/css/properties/background-repeat/index.md

 }}
 }}
 {{Notes_Section
+|Usage=In CSS2.1, only one keyword is permitted, affecting both the horizontal and vertical axes.

+In CSS3, one or two keywords are permitted.
+One keyword affects both axes in the same way as CSS2.1 If two keywords are used, the first applies to the horizontal axis, and the second to the vertical axis.

+If an element has multiple background images, the repeat pattern for each image can be set by assigning a comma-separated list of individual values.
+The values are applied to the background images in the same order as they are listed in the <code>background-image</code> property.
 |Notes====Remarks===
 The '''repeat-x''' and '''repeat-y''' values make the image repeat horizontally and vertically, respectively, creating a single band of images from one side to the other.
 This property can be set with other background properties by using the [[css/cssom/properties/background|'''background''']] composite property.